vanzll/vanzll.github.io/_pages/about.md

 - *2024.07*  &nbsp;🎉🎉 Joined Centre for Frontier AI Research, A*STAR (Singapore) as a research intern.
 Excited to explore interesting topics!
 - *2024.05*  &nbsp;🎉🎉 One invention patent is officially granted.
 - *2023.12*  &nbsp;🎉🎉 As tech co-founder, I co-founded enterprise "Metasequoia Intelligence" based in Shenzhen, China.
-- *2021.09*  &nbsp;🎉🎉 Awarded *Zhejiang Guolong Inspirational Scholarship* and *Diligentia Bowen Scholarship* to support my undergraduate studies in CUHK(SZ).
+- *2021.09*  &nbsp;🎉🎉 Awarded *Zhejiang Guolong Inspirational* and *Diligentia Bowen* Scholarship to support my undergraduate studies in CUHK(SZ).
-- *2019.09*  &nbsp;🎉🎉 Lucky to achieve the 1-st prize in *Chinese Mathematics Olympics (CMO)* (Chongqing Province) and happy to have this intellectually-rewarding experience.
+- *2019.09*  &nbsp;🎉🎉 Lucky to achieve 1-st prize in *Chinese Mathematics Olympics (CMO)* (Chongqing Province) and happy to have this intellectually-rewarding experience.

 <span class='anchor' id='about-me'></span>